Eb0nY-April14/wigalleria_v1/README.md

 a) As a First Time User, I want to be able to easily understand the main purpose of the site and the app to be intuitive so I can navigate through the site easily without any ambiguity.

+First Time or Guest User Goals

-b) As a First Time User, I want to be able to register/sign up for an account in order to have a personal account that will allow me view my profile.
+a) As a First Time or Guest User, I want to be able to register/sign up for an account in order to have a personal account that will allow me view my profile.

-c) As a First Time User, I want to be able to receive confirmation email after registration/signing up for an account
+b) As a First Time or Guest User, I want to be able to receive confirmation email after registration/signing up for an account

-d) As a First Time User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.

 Registered User Goals

-a) As a Registered User, I want to be able to save my shipping details so that when I'm logged in, I can check out faster anytime I shop again.
+a) As a Registered User who is logged in, I want to be able to save my shipping details so that when I'm logged in, I can check out faster anytime I shop again.

-b) As a Registered User, I want to be able to have a personalised user profile when I'm logged in so that I can view my personalised order history, order confirmation and save my payment information.
+b) As a Registered User who is logged in, I want to be able to have a personalised user profile when I'm logged in so that I can view my personalised order history, order confirmation and save my payment information.

-c) As a Registered User, I want to be able to log in to my account so that I can access my personal account information.
+c) As a Registered User who is logged in, I want to be able to add general/specific comments relating to a product so that I can convey any general or specific issue I have with the ordering of the product to the seller

+d) As a Registered User who is logged in, I want to be able to review a product so that I can give feedback to the seller on his product

+e) As a registered user who is logged in I want to be able to like/unlike a product so that I can spot it easily when I want to buy it later/again or mark it down if it wasn't as described by the seller after purchase

-d) As a Registered User, I want to be able to log out of my account when I'm logged in so that my account can be safe from unauthorised access.
+f) As a Registered User who is logged in, I want to be able to log out of my account so that my account can be safe from unauthorised access.

+g) As a Registered User, I want to be able to log in to my account so that I can access my personal account information.

-e) As a Registered User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.
+h) As a Registered User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.

 ---

-Registered & Guest User Goals
+First Time, Registered or Guest User Goals

-a) As a Registered, First time or Returning Guest User, I want to be able to easily see the image, name, price, rating & category of the product I want to buy in order to know that I'm buying the right product at the price I can afford.
+a) As a First Time, Registered or Guest User, I want to be able to easily see the image, name, price, rating & category of the product I want to buy in order to know that I'm buying the right product at the price I can afford.

-b) As a Registered, First time or Returning Guest User, I want to be able to quickly identify deals, clearance items and special offers in order to take advantage of special savings on products I'd like to purchase.
+b) As a First Time, Registered or Guest User, I want to be able to quickly identify deals, clearance items and special offers in order to take advantage of special savings on products I'd like to purchase.

-c) As a Registered, First time or Returning Guest User, I want to be able to easily view the total of my purchase at any time so that I can avoid spending too much.
+c) As a First Time, Registered or Guest User, I want to be able to easily view the total of my purchase at any time so that I can avoid spending too much.

-d) As a Registered, First time or Returning Guest User, I want to be able to view all available products in order to select some for purchase.
+d) As a Registered, First time or Guest User, I want to be able to view all available products in order to select some for purchase.

-e) As a Registered, First time or Returning Guest User, I want to be able to easily check out in order to purchase products without logging in or setting up an account.
+e) As a First time, Registered or Guest User, I want to be able to easily check out anonymously in order to purchase products without logging in or setting up an account.

-f) As a Registered, First time or Returning Guest User, I want to be able to easily delete product(s) in the cart in order to have the choice to remove it if not needed anymore.
+f) As a First time, Registered or Guest User, I want to be able to easily delete product(s) in the cart in order to have the choice to remove it if not needed anymore.

-g) As a Registered, First time or Returning Guest User, I want to be able to edit products in the cart in order to adjust it any time if I change my mind.
+g) As a First time, Registered or Guest User, I want to be able to update products in the cart in order to adjust it any time if I change my mind.

-h) As a Registered, First time or Returning Guest User, I want to be able to view products in the cart in order to know what I'm purchasing.
+h) As a First time, Registered or Guest User, I want to be able to view products in the cart in order to know what I'm purchasing.

-i) As a Registered, First time or Returning Guest User, I want to be able to add product/products to the cart in order to purchase a single one or check out multiple items in one click.
+i) As a First time, Registered or Guest User, I want to be able to add product/products to the cart in order to purchase a single one or check out multiple items in one click.

-j) As a Registered, First time or Returning Guest User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.
+j) As a First time, Registered or Guest User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.

+k) As a First time, Registered or Guest User, I want to be able to view a list of products so that I can select some to purchase

+l) As a First time, Registered or Guest User, I want to be able to receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records.

+m) As a First time, Registered or Guest User, I want to be able to view my order confirmation after checkout so that I can verify that I haven't made any mistakes while placing the order.

+n) As a First time, Registered or Guest User, I want to be able to easily enter my payment information so that I can check out quickly with no hassles.

+o) As a First time, Registered or Guest User, I want to be able to update the quantity of individual item in my cart so that I can easily make changes to my purchase before checkout.
+Answer in TESTING.md: A user can update the quantity of products already selected in her shopping bag before checking out by selecting the right quantity using quantity selector box and click on the update link provided underneath.

+p) As a First time, Registered or Guest User, I want to be able to easily select a product's quantity during purchase so that I can guard against accidentally selecting the wrong quantity.
+Answer in TESTING.md: Each product detail page has its own quantity selector box to avoid selecting the wrong quantity

+q) As a First time, Registered or Guest User, I want to be able to view a specific category of products so that I can quickly find products I'm interested in without having to search through all products.
+Answer in TESTING.md: A user can use the search input box provided at the main nav section of the page to display the products with the category she's interested in and filter out other categories.

+r) As a First time, Registered or Guest User, I want to be able to view individual product detail so that I can see detailed information about its description, like, review or leave a comment.

 ---